What is a record?

 What is the R&D Records Outreach Project?

-Before researchers leave the Lab, they should contact R&D Records Specialist Beret Ranelletti (BARanelletti@lbl.gov, extension 4685) to discuss their scientific records.
+Researchers should contact R&D Records Specialist Beret Ranelletti (BARanelletti@lbl.gov, 486-4685) to discuss their scientific records.
+Upon termination, researchers cannot take original records with them as they are required to be archived.

 What is an RLO?